Industry News

 The first step in writing a brief is to explain the context.

-A structured brief therefore allows each project manager to understand the request.
+A structured brief thus allows each project manager to understand the request.

 2. Define the project objectives